Gang Awareness Inset & PTA Training

 Customised PTA Gang Awareness Training

 Is your Parent Teacher Association looking for a responsible and effective way to maximise the benefit of funds?
 2020 Dreams also offer training sessions for PTA organisations.
-We can cater for both individual school PTA groups and regional or national PTA networks.
+We can cater to both individual schools PTA groups and regional or national PTA networks.

 One of the biggest benefits of PTA-level training is the ability to gather parents, teaching professionals and other stakeholders into one room.
 The lessons learned can then be taught in the classrooms and community while being reinforced in the home.